springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-04-content.md

 ```

 Adding the `spring-cloud-starter-contract-stub-runner` let's us declare tests bound to a specific stub generated
 through the `verifier` module.
-From here we can take a quick peek at client to understand what's under the hodd; the Cat data, how to make that HTTP call out, and what to make of the result.
+From here we can take a quick peek at client to understand what's under the hood; the Cat data, how to make that HTTP call out, and what to make of the result.

 Click below to see the client data in context: